On Threshold Solutions of equivariant Chern-Simons-Schr\"odinger Equation: Elliptic theory for CSS

 continuously depends on $\beta$, so we can choose $\beta < 1$ very close to $1$, such that $E[\beta \phi] < 0$, then which contradicts to (\ref{nsd2}). \end{proof}

 Combining these two lemmas, we get the variational characterization of null-energy critical-charge solution in non-self-dual case.

 \begin{proof}[Proof of Proposition \ref{varcharnonselfdual}] The positivity of energy comes directly from Lemma \ref{lema3}.
 For the rigidity, only to note that if $E[\phi_0] = 0$ and $\phi_0$ is non-zero, by Lemma \ref{lema1} we also have $\| \phi_0\|_{L^2} \ge c_{m, g} $, while the condition says $\| \phi_0 \|_{L^2} \le c_{m,g}$.
-So the equivalence holds, and Lemma \ref{lema2} ensures $\phi_0$ to generate a stationary wave. \end{proof}
+So the equivalence holds, and Lemma \ref{lema2} ensures $\phi_0$ to generate a stationary wave or static solution.